MaBunny/My_IRCbot/README.md

 # My_IRCbot
 Welcome to My_IRCBot bot page,a custom IRC bot I am making for fun and the love of coding.

-This bot is in its primary stages,and unless I get lots of time to dedicated to this project,it will probably take a couple of months(maybe some years) to finish it.
+This bot is in its primary stages,and unless I get lots of time to dedicated to this project,it will probably take a couple of months (maybe some years) to finish it.

 COMPILING
 ---------

-This project is primarily made on Debian Jessie,but it can be build on other distros if the following packages are available:- i)GNU C++ Compiler(v4.9 or greater)
+This project is primarily made on Debian Jessie,but it can be build on other distros if the following packages are available:-

+i)GNU C++ Compiler(v4.9 or greater)

 ii)libstdc++(v4.9 or greater)

 Plus any associative files for those 2 packages.

-In the terminalopened from the repo folder,just type this(note: the present state of the program centres around the Config object,though later it could be changed easily changed as per the project advances):-
+In the terminal opened from the repo folder,just type this (note: the present state of the program centres around the Config object,though later it could be changed easily changed as per the project advances):-

 $: sh compile-without-flags.sh